su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Turbulent_Bend/Inc_Turbulent_Bend.md

 ## Tutorial

-The following tutorial will briefly introduce the mesh generation with the meshing software gmsh, which is a great tool especially for structured mesh generation.
+The following tutorial will briefly introduce the mesh generation with the meshing software [gmsh](https://gmsh.info/), which is a great tool especially for structured mesh generation.
 The test case will then be set up, using wall functions to avoid the use of very fine meshes.
 The postprocessing with paraview will be briefly introduced, where we do a quick check to see if the solution looks right, and then perform some data extraction for comparison with measurements.

 ### Background

-The turbulent flow though the 90 degree circular pipe bend is characterized by 3 flow phenomena that we will try to capture.
+The turbulent flow though the 90 degree circular pipe bend can be seen in Figure 1 and is characterized by 3 flow phenomena that we will try to capture.
 First of all, the turbulent flow separates in the bend.
 The exact location depends on the Reynolds number and the radius of curvature of the bend.
 Secondly, the flow re-attaches after the bend and finally, two counter-rotating vortices are formed after the bend, called Dean vortices.
-This particular geometry was studied experimentally by Sudo, Sumida and Hibara (*Experiments in Fluids* 25, 1998) and simulation results can be found in Dutta, Saha, Nandi and Pal (*Eng.
-Science Technol.* 19(2), 2016).
+This particular geometry was studied experimentally by Sudo, Sumida and Hibara (*Experiments in Fluids* 25, 1998) [doi](https://doi.org/10.1007/s003480050206) and simulation results can be found in Dutta, Saha, Nandi and Pal (*Eng.
+Science Technol.* 19(2), 2016) [doi](https://doi.org/10.1016/j.jestch.2015.12.005).

 ### Problem Setup